-Rice Kheer is a popular rice pudding dessert made in most Indian and Pakistani homes.
+Kheer (Chawal ki Kheer) is a popular rice pudding dessert made in most Indian and Pakistani homes.
 The beauty of Kheer is that it just requires a few basic pantry staples such as rice, milk and sugar and some dry fruits, yet it tastes so rich and delicious.
 It’s perfect for festivities such as Eid and Diwali.
 While kheer is traditionally slow cooked for hours on low heat, I’ve discovered a shortcut method to make it in about an hour or so, without having to compromise on the flavor!

 So I’m back with another delicious Pakistani dessert, Kheer, which is pretty much made in all homes in Pakistan and India.